XeroxQ/chronograph/README.md

 ## Features

+* Self-explanatory flow cards for easy integration of timers and stopwatches in your home automation,
 * Create timers and stopwatches directly from flow cards, no need for a prior configuration,
 * Start timers with a duration in milliseconds (fractional seconds), seconds, minutes, hours or days,
 * Start stopwatches without a predefined end time,
 * Trigger flows at exact timer- or stopwatch durations with millisecond (fractional seconds) precision,
-* Self-explanatory flow cards for easy integration of timers and stopwatches in your home automation.
+* Pause and resume timers and stopwatches.

 **HomeyScript**